Thursday, December 28, 2023

 This is also one of the reasons why sometimes C programs behave differently between debug and release builds or on different versions (service packs) of the same operating system.
 That discrepancy is an indication of an error hiding somewhere in your program.
 Another way such an error can become visible is when you have it in your C++ DLL that you call from your Java program.
 One day you update your JDK and your program crashes because DLL and JVM share the same memory space.
 Naturally, your first inclination is to blame the JDK update but in reality there is a buffer overflow in your DLL code.

-You can never say for sure that modifying a code in module A won't have an effect on an unrelated module B because as long as these modules are in the same process, i.e. use the same memory, the compiler might put them side by side and an error in A can overflow to B. Functionally distant modules can become "close relatives" in memory address space.
+You can never say for sure that modifying a code in module A won't have an effect on an unrelated module B. As long as these modules are in the same process, i.e. use the same memory, the compiler might put them side by side and an error in A can overflow to B. Functionally distant modules can become "close relatives" in memory address space.

 In a way, I was fortunate that the overwrite contained zero values.
 If it had used some value that was a valid address for the application to write to, it would cause seemingly random behavior and would have been a lot more fun (!)